 In Sippican Healthcare Center, 19.05% of Patients use Anti-Psychotic Medication

 This indicates the percentage of residents who were prescribed antipsychotic drugs.
 These drugs are used for treating a variety of medical conditions, including dementia.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients who were given antianxiety medications.
-These medications are prescribed to patients experiencing depression or anxiety.
+This figure measures the percentage of long-term care residents who were prescribed antianxiety medication.
+These medications are typically prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents